 Coverages and offerings remain the same at this time, however, this new system offers the flexibility to change or enhance products and procedures in the future.

 Many special coverages which were once processed manually are now offered within the system (with more being added within ICBC’s next upgrade March 26, 2017).
-The full list of special products now processed within the system are:

 The Excess Underinsured Motorist Protection coverage had changed to become a household specific policy at the onset of PolicyCentre, however, processing issues meant it could not be included in a customer’s monthly payment plan.
 ICBC has rectified this with the most recent upgrade and the coverage has now been renamed Extension Underinsured Motorist Protection Policy.
 It is no longer a stand- alone policy.
 It is now an additional coverage available per vehicle with four options to extend the $1 million Underinsured Motorist Protection (UMP) provided under their Basic coverage.
 Customers can purchase total UMP amounts of $2 million, $3 million, $4 million or $5 million.